zohaib642/zohaib642/README.md

 ### Hello!

-I’m Zohaib, an Engineering Honors student at UT Austin, passionate about software, machine learning, and cybersecurity, and more!
+I’m Zohaib, an Engineering Honors student at UT Austin, passionate about computer architecture, embedded engineering, machine learning, and more!

 - 💻 Currently working on: [DeenDot](https://github.com/zohaib642/deendot) and research at Texas A&M University.
 - 📖 Learning: Electrical and Computer Engineering, software development.